android-sms-gateway/client-ts/README.md

 - Always store credentials in environment variables
 - Never expose credentials in client-side code
 - Use HTTPS for all production communications
+- Rotate passwords regularly
+- Use strong, unique passwords
+- Use appropriate TTL values based on your security requirements
+- Apply the principle of least privilege
+- Implement proper token revocation workflows

 ## 📚 API Reference